vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 The Kāśīkhan. ḍa is a text that is to be dated after the regime change of ad 1193.
 It reflects the recovery of the town and the resilience of the Hindu religious spirit in the 13th and 14th centuries, reconstructing the holy place on an unprecedented scale.
 The composer of the Kāśīkhan. ḍa made use of older sources, first of all Laks.mīdhara’s Tīrthavivecanakān. ḍa (TVK), which quotes the Vārāṇasīmāhātmya of the Matsyapurāṇa (MtP) nearly in its entirety.
 The latter Māhātmya may be one of the earliest in which we find the doctrine of the saving mantra.
 MtP 182.23cd–24ab, quoted by Laks.mīdhara in TVK p.
 17, calls it the karṇajāpa:

-For in Avimukta at the hour of death ¯Iśvara himself presents to those who are propelled by their karma the ‘ear-whispering’ ((karṇajāpa).
+For in Avimukta at the hour of death Īśvara himself presents to those who are propelled by their karma the ‘ear-whispering’ ((karṇajāpa).
 9

 Until recently this was as far as we could get in tracing back this redeeming article of faith.
 Since the 1990s, however, an old Saiva source has become avail- ´ able that sheds light on the origin of this doctrine, namely the Skandapurāṇa (SP).
 I have reported on this long text in many publications and in 2004 the second volume of the critical edition of this Purāṇa has appeared.
 This volume